MessiasFMS/gallery-photos/README.md

-# My first React.JS project
+# A simple photo gallery application for web

 ## Technologies used: